eventide-project/docs/user-guide/consumers.md

 Before the funds transfer component sends messages to the account component, it sets the messages' `correlation_stream_name` metadata attribute to the funds transfer's stream name.

 The correlation stream name is like a _return address_.
-It's a way to give the message some information about the component where the message originated from.
+It's a way to give the message some information about the component that the message originated from.
 This information is carried from message to message in a workflow until it ultimately returns to the originating component.

 ``` ruby{6}
 category = 'account'